Protect your Blizzard account with Battle.net Authenticator

-This makes it a lot harder for attackers to gain access to the account, as they not only need to steal the username and password, but also the code that is generated on the smartphone.
-Several popular attack forms such as phishing won't work if the account is protected by authenticator.
+This makes it a lot harder for attackers to gain access to the account, as they not only need to steal the username and password but also the code that is generated on the smartphone.
+Several popular attack forms such as phishing won't work if the account is protected by two-factor authentication.

-Setting up the Battle.net Authenticator
+Setting up the Blizzard Mobile Authenticator

 It takes three steps to set up the additional layer of defense for your Blizzard battle.net account.

-- Visit the official battle.net website and log in there using your username and password
+- Visit the official battle.net website and log in there using your username and password.

 You can disable the authenticator at any time from the Security Options menu.

 Note that you need access to the application to do so.
 The only recovery options that you have besides that is to use the official support site, contact Blizzard by phone, or, in case you have configured the SMS Protect service, by using that service.
 More information about the process is available on thisÂ page on Battle.net.